HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_api_dev_guide/content/voltmx.shareextensionsfunctions.md

 The share extension app can be accessed by tapping an action button provided in an app to display the activity view.
 The activity view contains extensions relevant to the current context.

-Volt MX  Irisprovides integrated support for developing Share app extensions for iOS apps.
+VoltMX Irisprovides integrated support for developing Share app extensions for iOS apps.
 You develop Share extensions and package them into your app in the same way you do for other types of app extensions.
 For more information, refer [App Extension API for iOS](app-extension-ios.html).

 For more information about what the Share app extension is and what you can do with it, refer the [Apple developer documentation](app-extension-ios.html).